 We have senior secured credit facilities consisting of \$2.5 billion of term loans and a \$650 million asset based revolving line of credit ("Credit Facility"). \$1.1 billion of the term loans mature in January 2021, the remaining \$1.4 billion of term loans mature in February 2020 and the revolving line of credit matures in June 2016, subject to certain conditions.
-The availability under the revolving line of credit is the lesser of \$650 million or based on a defined borrowing base which is calculated based on available accounts receivable and inventory.
-The revolving line of credit allows up to \$130 million of letters of credit to be issued instead of borrowings under the revolving line of credit.
-At the end of fiscal 2014, the Company had no outstanding balance on the revolving credit facility, \$37 million of outstanding letters of credit and a \$43 million borrowing base reserve, resulting in unused borrowing capacity of \$570 million under the revolving line of credit.
+The availability under the revolving line of credit allows up to \$130 million of letters of credit to be issued instead of borrowings under the revolving line of credit allows up to \$130 million of letters of credit to be issued instead of borrowings under the revolving line of or outstanding balance on the revolving credit facility, \$37 million of outstanding letters of credit and a \$43 million borrowing base reserve, resulting in unused borrowing capacity of \$570 million under the revolving line of credit.
 The Company was in compliance with all covenants at the end of fiscal 2014.